Master of Psychology (Forensic)

 - Combined degree option

-We also offer a combined PhD/Master of Psychology (Forensic).
+We also offer a combined PhD/Master of Psychology (Forensic), opens in a new window.
 This four-year, full-time degree includes a research component as well as coursework and professional placements.

 Why study this degree at UNSW?